hikari-py/hikari/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Got a bug?
-Let us know!
+about: Found a bug?
+Let us know so we can fix it!
 title: ''
 labels: bug
 assignees: ''